-For an inheritance to the children of Eisav I have given Mount Seir.
+For as an inheritance to Eisav have I given Mount Seir.
 (2:5)

-The old cliché goes; Es is shver tzu zein a yid, "It is difficult to be a Jew."
-While this is a wrong attitude for a Jew to take, it may, from a practical point of view, be considered true.
+The old cliché goes; Es is shver tzu zein a Yid, "It is difficult to be a Jew."
+While this is a wrong attitude for a Jew to have, from a practical point of view, it may be considered true.
 Living an observant lifestyle takes a certain amount of conviction, resolution and forbearance.
-What we fail to acknowledge is that the cliché might have some validity; there may be a good reason for the manifold challenges that a Jew confronts in life.
+What we fail to acknowledge is that the cliché might have some validity - there may be a good explanation for the manifold challenges that a Jew confronts in life.
 Horav Aharon Bakst, zl, explains this as a reason for the distinction between Yaakov Avinu and Eisav with regard to the land which was endowed to them by Hashem.

 Concerning Eisav, the Torah writes, "For an inheritance to the children of Eisav, I have given Mount Seir."
 Eisav receives his portion of land without toil, without challenge - an inheritance, a bequest.
 Klal Yisrael also receives its allotment - Eretz Yisrael, but with strings attached.
 The Jewish People must first experience slavery in Egypt.
-It was not merely slavery; it was degradation, persecution, brutality and pain - all of this, so that they could travel forty years in the miserable wilderness, and then enter the Promised Land.
+It was not merely slavery; it was degradation, persecution, brutality and pain - all of this, so that they could travel forty years in the miserable Wilderness, and then enter the Promised Land.
 One would think that Hashem's chosen nation would have received better treatment.